zinkem/zinkem.github.io/_posts/2020-05-16-schema-equivalency-rules.md

   - {}
   - A
 ```
-The `not` property can be built out of logical operators, however.

-The {} represents the entire catgory of acceptable JSON Schema objects.
+`{}` represents the entire catgory of acceptable JSON Schema objects.
 When A
 is true, this will return false.
 When A is false, this will return true.

 ## if, then